boosh/awstools/README.md

 backup-instance
 ---------------
 Automated backups.
+Instances with particular tags will be backed up as AMIs.

 This command can be cronned.
 To cron it, cron with different intervals (e.g. daily, weekly, monthly), and make sure to pass a different `--identifier` option.
 This is used to group the different backups and delete old ones.

 The script will get a list of tags for the instance it's running on.
 If it is tagged with all tags passed in the `--backup-master-tags` option, with